duan-li/worklog/_posts/2018-04-28-lactation-cookies.md

 ---
 layout: post
-title: "Deletion Distance"
+title: "Lactation Cookies"
 date: 2018-04-28 10:50 +1000
 ---
-# Lactation Cookies

-## Cookies recipes
+# Cookies recipes
 * 1 cup **self raising wholemeal flour** (if you have plain flour, add 1/2 teaspoon baking powder)
 * 1/2 cup **butter** (you can use organic virgin coconut oil instead if you prefer)
 * 3/4 cup **brown sugar** (if you want to reduce sugar, you could try just 1/2 cup)